JRubalcaba/jrubalcaba.github.io/research/index.md

   feature: Mpala.jpg

 ---
+My research explores how animals respond to environmental change, with a particular focus on how climate shapes physiology, behavior, and energy use.
+By studying how animals exchange heat, water, oxygen, and nutrients with their surroundings, I aim to understand where species can live, how they function, and how they may respond to ongoing climate change.
+I combine theoretical models with empirical data across a wide range of animal groups and ecosystems.

 <h4> Biophysical constraints on the evolution of lizard morphology </h4>
 <figure class = "half">
   <img src="/images/evomorph.png" height="100px" width="166px">